Bet on 2023 Super Bowl Online in TN

 The Tennessee sports betting market has online and app betting only.
-That means you won’t be able to go to a retail sportsbook to watch and bet on Super Bowl LV in Tennessee.
+That means you won’t be able to go to a retail sportsbook to watch and bet on Super Bowl LVI in Tennessee.

-But it also means you’ll be able to watch and bet on Super Bowl LV anywhere you like, including the following list of the three-best Super Bowl bars in the state.
-Bring your phone on game day, with any number of TN sports betting apps installed, and you can bet on Super Bowl LV to your heart’s content.
+But it also means you’ll be able to watch and bet on Super Bowl LVI anywhere you’d like, including the following list of the three best Super Bowl bars in the state.
+Bring your phone on game day, with any number of TN sports betting apps installed, and you can bet on Super Bowl LVI until your heart’s content.

 Nashville Underground is on every legitimate list of the best places to watch the Super Bowl in Nashville.
 That’s because the multi-level bar shows the Super Bowl on all it’s 40-plus TV screens, including the massive LED dance floor.
 There’s also Super Bowl food and drink specials.